krupalshah/Composer/README.md

 ```
 - ##### Collecting output from multiple tasks

-In the cases where a task produces an output, concurrent variants can execute any number of tasks with same type of output, or maximum three tasks with different types of output.<br/>
+In the cases where a task produces an output, concurrent variants can execute any number of tasks with the same type of output, or maximum three tasks with different types of output.<br/>

-Such tasks will require a `Collector` to be passed as last param to collect outputs produced.
-A `Collector` collects results from multiple output producing tasks and returns something which can hold those results.<br/>
+Such tasks will require a `Collector` as an additional parameter.
+A `Collector` collects results from multiple producer tasks and returns something which can hold those results.<br/>

 Consider a modification in the first scenario where data is to be converted into multiple formats such as csv, xml and yaml.
-In that case, we can use concurrent variants of above methods and collect results like below:
+In that case, we can use concurrent method variants and collect results like below:

 ```java
 Composer.startWith(() -> service.fetchData(), err -> err.printStackTrace())